Lumavate-Team/documentation/docs/2-development.rst

  	docker ps

 #.
 The command will return a list of containers, shown below.
-Collect the Container ID for the tool whose logs you wish to stream.
+Collect the Container ID or Name for the tool whose logs you wish to stream.

    .. code-block:: go

  	CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS              PORTS                       NAMES
 	676f62d88565        gobasemac4:dev021418   "/bin/sh -c 'bee run'"   15 minutes ago      Up 16 minutes       0.0.0.0:5000->8080/tcp       dreamy_albattani

 #.
-Using the Container ID or NAME, run the command:
+Using the Container ID or Name, run the command:

    .. code-block:: go